AshishBuildsAI/distributed-spaces/readme.md

 Found a bug?
 Want a feature?
 Open an issue using the appropriate template and label it accordingly.

+## Specification Reference

+This project implements the [Distributed Multi-Agent Control Protocol (DMCP)](https://github.com/AshishBuildsAI/distributed-mcp), which defines the agent lifecycle, messaging formats, and orchestration logic used within `distributed-spaces`.

+For details on the protocol, message schema, and coordination model, refer to the [DMCP Specification](https://github.com/AshishBuildsAI/distributed-mcp).

 ---
 Let's build distributed intelligence together!